 Aaron is Canadian by birth, American by descent, North American by experience et Montréalais au fond.
 He usually just tells people he is from the Internet.

-A member of the Near Future Laboratory, Aaron also sits on the advisory board to the Built Works Registry and has served as Co-Director of Revolutionary Technologies for the Spinny Bar History Society since 2010.
+Previously a member of the Near Future Laboratory, Aaron has also served on the advisory board to the Built Works Registry as well as Co-Director of Revolutionary Technologies for the Spinny Bar History Society since 2010.
 Once upon a time he was still a painter.

 He is a frequent speaker at the Museums and the Web conference and was a keynote speaker at both the New Zealand National Digital Forum and Access library technology conferences in 2012.
 He does not know how to explain the weird Rorschach circus that erupted following The New Aesthetic panel at SXSW 2012 but is proud to have been one of the speakers.

 Aaron is happiest in the presence of olive oil.